Piers-Newman/Scalify/README.md

 # Scalify

-Scalify is a fork of the pre-existing resolution handler Push which is init of itself a LÖVE (Love2D) library that provides an easy way to handle resolution scaling and high-DPI rendering.
+Scalify is a fork of the pre-existing resolution handler Push which is itself a LÖVE (Love2D) library that provides an easy way to handle resolution scaling and high-DPI rendering.
 It allows developers to set up a game screen with different window modes, manage canvases for rendering, and apply shaders efficiently.

 ## Features
 - **Automatic resolution scaling**